TRAINING COURSE

 • Have equipment for children to pull up on

-• Take infants outside when weather permits
+• Take infants outside when the weather permits

 • Provide objects for infants to reach and grasp